The ABCs of Emergency Landings in Small Aircraft

 The most important thing in an emergency situation, particularly with an engine failure or fire, is to maintain the appropriate airspeed and trim the airplane so that you can release control pressure and focus on the rest of your duties as the pilot.
 If your engine fails in a small airplane, the first thing you need to do is to maintain the aircraft's best glide speed.
 The best glide speed can be found in the pilot operating handbook for your airplane.
 Maintaining this speed ensures that you'll maximize your range so that you have more distance and time to set yourself up for a nice landing and complete the appropriate checklist.

-Another emergency situation often practiced we prepare for is an engine fire, which requires an extreme pitch-down attitude as an effort to get down to the ground quick for a landing.
+Another emergency situation often practiced we prepare for is an engine fire, which requires an extreme pitch-down attitude as an effort to get down to the ground quickly for a landing.
 The "A" applies to this situation as well, as you'll want to maintain a predetermined airspeed necessary for a quick spiral down to the ground (usually toward the yellow arc on the airspeed indicator, but not faster than the red line speed for practice flights or you could cause structural damage!

 B = Best Place to Land